Group N-GT: Technical specifications

-Group NGT in competition
+Group N-GT in competition

-The Group NGT regulations were used in various GT competitions, mostly as a secondary class to Group GT class cars.
-An NGT class was added in the FIA GT Championship between 2000 and 2004.
+The Group N-GT regulations were used in various GT competitions, mostly as a secondary class to Group GT class cars.
+An N-GT class was added in the FIA GT Championship between 2000 and 2004.
 The class was later replaced by Group GT2 regulations.
-The Euro GT Championship and British GT Championship raced NGT class cars in the same class alongside Group GT2 class cars and/or Group GT class cars.
+The Euro GT Championship and British GT Championship raced N-GT class cars in the same class alongside Group GT2 class cars and/or Group GT class cars.